wp-plugins/scripts-n-styles/trunk/README.txt

 == Screenshots ==

-1. I'll add a screenshot in the version with syntax highlighting, but for now, the plugin adds very simple Meta Boxes.
+I'll add a screenshot in the version with syntax highlighting, but for now, the plugin only adds very simple Meta Boxes.

 == Changelog ==